Ribbit-Network/ribbit-network-frog-hardware/assembly-instructions/3-software/3-software.md

 curl http://192.168.86.92/api/config -X PATCH -H "Content-Type: application/json" -d "{\"golioth.user\": \"123456789\", \"golioth.password\": \"top_secret\"}"
 ```

-Open a termainl program on your computer ("Terminal" on Mac or "CMD" on windows), paste the command that you edited above with your correct IP address and credentials into the terminal and hit enter.
+Open a terminal program on your computer ("Terminal" on Mac or "CMD" on windows), paste the command that you edited above with your correct IP address and credentials into the terminal and hit enter.
 This will send the command to your Frog configuring the credentials.
 At this point, the Ribbit Network software team can verify your device connection.
 Message Keenan in discord.

 Note: curl should be installed on most linux, mac, or windows computers.